 In part four of our love language series, we will explore the quality time love language at work.
 We’ll look at how employees with this love language feel appreciated, and the role communication plays in elevating workplace recognition.

 The Five Love Languages: An Overview

-So far in our blog series based on Dr. Gary Chapman’s 5 Love Languages, we’ve covered three out of the five love languages at work.
-On this page, we’re going to dig into the quality time love language at work.
-First, let’s quickly recap all five love languages:
+So far, in our blog series based on Dr. Gary Chapman’s 5 Love Languages, we’ve covered three out of the five love languages at work.
+We will explore the love language of quality time in this article.
+But, first, let’s quickly recap all five love languages:

 - Words of Affirmation: People who identify with this love language feel loved when they receive recognition in the form of praise or verbal acknowledgment.

 - Acts of Service: When a person feels appreciation through the act of someone doing something for them, this is their primary love language.

 - Receiving Gifts: This love language is when someone feels appreciated by receiving a gift.

 - Physical Touch: This is an individual’s primary love language when they feel love simply by being physically close to family and friends.

 - Quality Time: A person whose love language is quality time feels appreciated when they have someone’s undivided attention.